Why Your WordPress Website is Slow (and how to fix it)

 Solution: Use a CDN

-Content distribution networks (CDNs), such as MaxCDN and Cloudflare, are third party services that provides servers dedicated to hosting your assets on regional servers spread across the globe.
-Having your assets hosted on CDNs insures that your visitors are having the best user experience possible, with the lowest amount of latency possible.
+Content distribution networks (CDNs), such as MaxCDN and Cloudflare, are third party services that provide servers dedicated to hosting your assets on regional servers spread across the globe.
+Having your assets hosted on CDNs ensures that your visitors are having the best user experience possible, with the lowest amount of latency possible.

 CSS and JavaScript take a long time to load